tarynpratt/tarynpivots.com/content/post/2020/my-sql-server-toolbox.md

 ## Free Tools

-- <a href="https://github.com/opserver/Opserver" target="_blank">Opserver</a> - Stack Exchange's Monitoring System - I pretty much live in our instances of Opserver because it gives me a one-stop shop to see the health of all of our SQL Servers
+- [Opserver](https://github.com/opserver/Opserver) - Stack Exchange's Monitoring System - I pretty much live in our instances of Opserver because it gives me a one-stop shop to see the health of all of our SQL Servers

-- Brent Ozar's <a href="https://www.brentozar.com/responder/" target="_blank">First Reponder Kit</a>.
+- Brent Ozar's [First Reponder Kit](https://www.brentozar.com/responder/).
 This is filled with lots of goodies to help you understand what's going on with your server.
 Currently we install these scripts from the kit:

     - sp_Blitz.sql
     - sp_BlitzCache.sql